-- A. The remuneration, including employment-related benefits, for employment services related to a government-to-government aid project that an individual derives from that individual's employment by the government of the country or agency thereof that finances that project is typically not taxable in the recipient country if the individual - a) is not a national of that jurisdiction, and - b) is not a resident of that jurisdiction or became a resident solely for the purposes of rendering these services. - 82.
-Principle A is based on the provisions of paragraph 1 of Article 19 of the United Nations Model Double Taxation Convention between Developed and Developing Countries (the UN
+The remuneration, including employment-related benefits, for employment services related to a government-to-government aid project that an individual derives from that individual's employment by the government of the country or agency thereof that finances that project is typically not taxable in the recipient country if the individual

-Model)25 and the OECD Model Tax Convention on Income and on Capital26 (OECD Model).
-These provisions are found in almost all bilateral tax treaties currently in force.
-As noted in the Commentary on these models "[s]imilar provisions in old bilateral conventions were framed in order to conform with the rules of international courtesy and mutual respect between sovereign States".27 The principle that a state should not levy income tax on the remuneration of employees of another state who perform governmental services on the territory of the former state is now universally accepted.
-It must be stressed, however, that this principle applies only to employees of a state and does not extend to other parties, such as subcontractors, who provide services to a state.
+- a) is not a national of that jurisdiction, and - b) is not a resident of that jurisdiction or became a resident solely for the purposes of rendering these services. - 82.
+Principle A is based on the provisions of paragraph 1 of Article 19 of the UN and OECD models.27 These provisions are found in almost all bilateral tax treaties currently in force.
+As noted in the Commentary on these models "[s]imilar provisions in old bilateral conventions were framed in order to conform with the rules of international courtesy and mutual respect between sovereign States".28 The principle that a State should not levy income tax on the remuneration of employees of another State who perform governmental services on the territory of the former State is now universally accepted.
+It must be stressed, however, that this principle applies only to employees of a State and does not extend to other parties, such as subcontractors, who provide services to a State. - 83.
+Nothing in Principle A or in rules based on that principle affects the exemptions to which various members of diplomatic missions or consular posts are entitled under the general rules of international law or under multilateral instruments such as the Vienna Convention on Diplomatic Relations29 and the Vienna Convention on